-A discussion regarding the basis for the Board approving the Investment Advisory Agreement and Sub-Advisory Agreement for the Fund is available in the Fund's semi-annual report for the period ended May 31, 2022.
+A discussion regarding the basis for the Board approving the Investment Advisory Agreement and Sub-Advisory Agreement for the Fund is available in the Fund's annual report for the period ended November 30, 2023.

 The Portfolio Manager

 Steven Todd Ruoff has been Managing Director of the Adviser since 2021 and Partner and Portfolio Manager of Duration Capital LLC, a research and investment firm, since 2014.